awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-nested.md

 The table schemas for the `Address` and `PhoneNumber` classes are abstract in the sense that they cannot be used with a DynamoDB table\.
 This is because they lack definitions for the primary key\.
 They are used, however, as nested schemas in the table schema for the `Person` class\.

 After comment lines 1 and 2 in the definition of `PERSON_TABLE_SCHEMA`, you see the code that uses the abstract table schemas\.
 The use of `documentOf` in the `EnhanceType.documentOf(...)` method does not indicate that the method returns an `EnhancedDocument` type of the Enhanced Document API\.
-The `documentOf(...)` method in this context returns an object that knows how to map its class argument to and from DynamoDB table attributes using the table schema argument\.
+The `documentOf(...)` method in this context returns an object that knows how to map its class argument to and from DynamoDB table attributes by using the table schema argument\.

 #### Static schema code<a name="ddb-en-client-adv-features-nested-map-builder-code"></a>